UNC Global Organizations

 This UNC-Duke University collaboration encourages across the two campuses and across disciplines related to all aspects of Latin American and Caribbean studies.
 Its resources for K-16 educators include a searchable film library, language training, the New Roots digital archive with oral histories of Latin Americans in NC and works by Latin American authors.

-Consortium for Middle East Studies/Carolina Center for the Study of the Middle East and Muslim Civilizations
+Consortium for Middle East Studies/Center for Middle East and Islamic Studies at UNC-Chapel Hill

 The Duke-UNC Consortium encourages collaboration and cooperation in all aspects of Middle Eastern studies across the two campuses.
 Its resources for educators include free professional development workshops and local study tours, classroom materials including a “Middle East Explained” video series, suggested books and films and guest speakers for classrooms across North Carolina.